lperezmo/gotc-discord-bot/README.md

     cd gotc-discord-bot
     ```

-2. (Recommended) Install miniconda, create virtual env and install required packages
+2. *(Recommended)* Install miniconda, create virtual env and install required packages
     ```bash
     conda create -n discord python==3.9 -y
     pip install -r requirements.txt
     ```

-3. (Alternative) Just make sure you have packages installed on your python environment of choice
+3. *(Alternative)* Just make sure you have packages installed on your python environment of choice

+4. *(Optional)* Set up llama-cpp (or llamafile) and stable diffusion webui.
+Download models.
+Enable API access.

 4. Rename `.env-example` to `.env` and replace example env variables with yours.

-5. Run & talk to your new AI bot
+5. Navigate to the folder where app is stored, start, & talk to your new AI bot
     ```bash
     python ./app.py
     ```
+    or
+    ```bash
+    python ./open-app.py
+    ```
+    for the open-source version

+### Freebot
+1. Generate replies using stable diffusion webui + llamacpp.
+Completely free.
+2. There are plenty of guides to get both of them working, so I won't go into detail here, but once you have the txt2txt and txt2image endpoints working you can go ahead and plug into your bot and it will run entirely free.

+### OpenAI-based bot
+1. This one uses OpenAI's.
+You can edit the models used, instructions, etc.
+2. Note that this example heavily relies on json mode (where custom replies with valid JSON, always) to route different replies,

-### Future plans
+### Citadel diagrams
-1. Taking advantage of OpenAI's tool-calling functionality to have bot call different tools, including:
-    * Summarizing channel conversations up to x days, y hours ago
-    * Getting context from embeddings when needed only
-    * Use web search as well, through pypi's duckduckgo_search, Bing Search API, or Google Search API (first one is free)
-    * Downloading diagrams from Citadel discord and transcribe (using AI or OCR) and add to bot's embeddings.
+1. These are in `data/gotc` folder on this repo.
+Upload + edit your bot to call them from S3, github, google drive, as attachment, or other hosting platform.